 , It was founded in 1890 by the Mainz banker Carl Gunderloch (1846-1935).
 He is considered a pioneer of quality winegrowing on the Rhine and was one of the founders of today VDP

 , Gunderloch's great-great-granddaughter Agnes and her husband Fritz Hasselbach ran the winery until 2015.
 Since then it has been run by the son Johannes Hasselbach in the sixth generation of the family.
 He is supported by cellar technician Markus Weickert.
 The vineyards cover 15 hectares of vineyards in individual locations Pettenthal

 (Nierstein) and Rothenberg

-To be imprinted.
-The German writer Carl Zuckmayer (1896-1977) leaves in his first comedy in 1926 listed comedy " The cheerful vineyard
+Get embossed.
+The German writer Carl Zuckmayer (1896-1977) had in his comedy, first performed in 1926, " The happy vineyard

 , The winery is a member of VDP

 (Association of German quality wine estates).
 The Balbach Erben winery has also been leased since 1996.